Subscribe to updates

 SEND Improvement Programme December 2025 Update

 Paul Turner, Director of Education, Culture & Skills, provided an update on the SEND Improvement Programme.
-While the number of Education, Health and Care Plans (EHCPs) is increasing as expected, and the backlog of Educational Psychology (EP) assessments is being reduced, there are challenges with the consultation and finalisation stages of the EHCP process.
-The service is working to address these bottlenecks and improve the overall timeliness of EHCP finalisation.
+He explained that the number of Education, Health and Care Plans (EHCPs) is increasing as expected, due to the service building capacity to process assessments.
+While the number of plans in backlog had increased from October to November, this was contextualised by the significant progress made in reducing the backlog of Educational Psychology (EP) assessments, with EP advice now being allocated on time.
+A secondary bulge in the workflow is anticipated as EHCPs move towards finalisation in the spring.
 Additional special school places are being created, and recruitment into the SEND workforce has been successful.

 Attendees